Last updated 14 January 2019

 All credit providers are required to provide free independent dispute resolution to consumers.
-Again complaints can be directed to the Financial Ombudsman Service or the Credit and Investments Ombudsman.
+All complaints are directed to the Australian Financial Complaints Authority.

-Consumers can lodge disputes with the ombudsman scheme that the lender belongs to free of charge.
+Consumers can lodge disputes with AFCA free of charge.
 The consumer will not have to pay the lender’s cost of responding to the dispute even if they are unsuccessful.

-The ombudsman will review the dispute and make a decision based on the law, industry codes of practice, best industry practice, its rules (terms of reference) and what is fair and reasonable in all the circumstances.
-Resolving the complaint may happen by negotiation, conciliation, recommendation or a determination made by the ombudsman.
+AFCA will review the dispute and make a decision based on the law, industry codes of practice, best industry practice, its rules (terms of reference) and what is fair and reasonable in all the circumstances.
+Resolving the complaint may happen by negotiation, conciliation, recommendation or a determination made by AFCA.

-There are jurisdictional limits to each scheme, and the first assessment when a dispute is lodged is to establish if the case can be considered by the ombudsman under its rules or terms of reference.
+AFCA has jurisdictional limits, and the first assessment when a dispute is lodged is to establish if the case can be considered under its rules or terms of reference.

-While the dispute is being considered by the ombudsman, the lender must not proceed with legal proceedings.
+While the dispute is being considered by AFCA, the lender must not proceed with legal proceedings.

-If the consumer does not agree with the decision of the ombudsman, they are free to take the case to court, however, the lender is contractually bound to accept the ombudsman’s decision.
+If the consumer does not agree with the decision by AFCA, they are free to take the case to court, however, the lender is contractually bound to accept the decision made by AFCA.